-Briana Cohen gave over 70 people, including those who can't see, the gift of bicycle travel.
+Briana Cohen gave over 70 people, including those who can't see, the gift of bicycle travel with Fearless Tandem.
 It all came to fruition after Briana won the Greg Siple Award for Young Adult Bike Travel.
 The award helps young adults get in the saddle and out on the road by providing the skills and the gear needed for a lifetime of bicycle travel adventure.
 In exchange, the winners perform an outreach project that will inspire youth and/or young adults in marginalized communities to travel by bike.

 The award was created seven years ago, with support and urging from Adventure Cycling members and the bike industry, to encourage more young people travel by bike.
 As a recipient, Briana, 23, of Austin, Texas, received a Co-op Cycles touring bicycle, camping gear from Big Agnes, panniers from Arkel, Bedrock Sandals, a BikeFlights.com voucher, and a travel stipend to get to and from her Intro to Road Touring course.

 Briana had this to say about the Intro to Road Touring course: